-The values assigned to customer relationships and trademarks were determined by an independent appraisal and are preliminary pending the finalization of the appraisal.
+The values assigned to customer relationships and trademarks were determined by an independent appraisal by John H. Cole, CPA, CVA.
 The customer relationships have been assigned a 23 year life and the trademarks an indefinite life.
 The intangible assets and goodwill are deductible for income tax purposes over a 15 year life.

-In connection with the acquisition, the Hillman Group, Inc. entered into a supply agreement whereby SteelWorks will be the exclusive provider of metal shapes for a period of 10 years.
+In connection with the Steelworks acquisition, the Hillman Group entered into a supply agreement whereby SteelWorks will be the exclusive provider of metal shapes for a period of 10 years.